-A NA is required as part of the Statement of Environmental Effects (SEE) to be submitted to the Temora Shire Council (TSC) as part of the Development Application (DA).
-The purpose of the NA is to quantify potential environmental noise emissions associated with the construction and operation of the project.
-Where impacts are identified, the assessment includes recommendations for potential noise mitigation and management measures.
+A NA is required as part of the Statement of Environmental Effects (SEE) to be submitted to the Narrabri potential environmental noise emissions associated with the construction and operation of the project.

+Shire Council (NSC) as part of the Development Application (DA).
+The purpose of the NA is to quantify and management measures.